myelintek/documentation/user/dataset.rst

 Dataset
 ############

-A dataset is a collection of data organized in files and directores.
+A dataset is a collection of data organized in files and directories.
 Dataset files could be used in labs for model training and validation.

 TODO: could dataset be used in pipelines, templates, or webapps?